-The Multiple Sclerosis Society of New Zealand (MSNZ) is a non-profit organisation formed to advocate for systemic change so people with MS in New Zealand have access to first world treatment, resources and services to improve their well-being and quality of life.
+The Multiple Sclerosis Society of New Zealand (MSNZ) is a non-profit organisation formed to advocate for systemic change, so people with MS in New Zealand have access to first world treatment, resources and services to improve their well-being and quality of life.
 The work of MSNZ aims to reduce the burden of MS on those diagnosed, their carers and families.

-MSNZ was established 1967 and provides information, educational resources and training to 18 independent Regional Societies supporting people living with MS in their communities.
+MSNZ was established in 1967 and provides information, educational resources and training to 18 independent Regional Societies supporting people living with MS in their communities.

 Our national office is based in the garden city of Christchurch and is supported by:

 Each Regional Society appoints one office holder to represent them on the National Council.
 The MSNZ National Executive Committee (including the President) is elected from the National Council with each of the 4 Clusters nominating a representative to advocate for their interests.